 How do you cook dry pasta?

-Typically, dry pasta is cooked in boiling water for 8 to 10 minutes (see your pasta's package directions).
+Typically, dry pasta is cooked in boiling water for eight to 10 minutes (see your pasta's package directions).
 Manco notes that you should use the last minute and a half of cooking time to finish cooking in the pasta sauce.

 How do you cook fresh pasta?

 "Fresh pasta will cook in boiling water for less than half the amount of time than dry pasta," says Manco.
-Depending on the shape of the pasta, it can take anywhere from 1 to 4 minutes for fresh pasta to cook, so be sure to keep a watchful eye on it.
+Depending on the shape of the pasta, it can take anywhere from one to four minutes for fresh pasta to cook, so be sure to keep a watchful eye on it.

 Why Trust The Spruce Eats?